IIIF/api/source/auth/2.0/index.md

     "note": { "en": [ "Example Institution requires that you log in with your example account to view this content." ] }, "confirmLabel": { "en": [ "Login" ] },
     "service": [
-      // Access token and Logout services ...
+      // Access token and logout services ...
     ]
   }
 }